-Despite supporting suppressed evidence and a feasibly small conspiracy, I do not support that most official evidence is tainted.
+Despite the corroboration of suppressed evidence and a possible feasibly small conspiracy, I do not support that most official evidence is tainted.
 However, key moments and official assertions are deficient in my view and require further study and comparison with the facts.
-Namely, the assertion by the Commission that Lee Harvey Oswald regularly practiced with his Carcano rifle.i This idea while supported by many critics of conspiracy is not as reliable as some imagine.
+Namely, the assertion by the President's Commission that Lee Harvey Oswald regularly practiced with his Carcano rifle on a regular basis.i This idea while supported by many critics of conspiracy is not as reliable as some imagine.

-In 1956, Lee Harvey Oswald achieved the rank of Sharpshooter once; officials consider this "a rather good shot".
-Yet in 1959, Oswald once qualified for the rank of Marksman, and this is considered "a fairly poor shot".ii This would infer with increased practice and Marine instruction Oswald was able to hone his abilities.
-Yet it also reveals that without the regular practice or instruction, Oswald's skill feasibly would diminish.
-Years pass with little evidence Oswald ever attempted to regain his former proficiency.
-Officials note Oswald hunting with his brother only three times before he leaves for Russia.iii
+In 1956, Lee Harvey Oswald achieved the rank of sharpshooter once; officials consider this "a rather good shot".
+Yet in nineteen fifty-nine Oswald once qualified for the rank of marksman and this is considered "a fairly poor shot".ii The facts would infer with increased practice and Marine instruction Oswald was able to hone his abilities and further reveal without the regular practice or instruction Oswald's skills would diminish.
+Years pass without evidence that Oswald ever regained his former proficiency and officials note Oswald hunted with his brother only three times before he leaves for Russia.iii

 The Commission states, "It appears from Mariana's testimony that Oswald may have sat on a screened in porch at night practicing with a telescopic sight and operating the bolt."xii However, the infrequent dry firing that "may have" occurred is not practice.
-If Oswald dry fired on a consistent basis weekly it would offer advantages.
-Yet according to the only witness and the Commission's evidence, he did not.
+If Oswald dry fired on a consistent weekly basis that would offer advantages but according to the only witness and the Commission's evidence he did not.
 According to Marina Oswald when Bureau agents originally ask her in December if she observed Lee "practice" anywhere beyond the porch, Marina answered "in the negative".xiii

-Oswald and his family then return to Dallas, it is now September; Oswald has less than 24 days left to consistently practice.
+Oswald and his family then return to Dallas, it is now September; Oswald has less than twenty-four days left to consistently practice.
 Marina states "Lee didn't tell me when he was going out to practice.
 I only remember one time distinctly that he went out because he took the bus."xiv Subsequently Marina testifies, "I don't know where he practiced.
 I just think the bus goes to, went to Love Field."
 Commission Lead Counsel Rankin states "So the record will be clear on this...investigation has shown there is one place in the immediate neighborhood where there is gun practice carried on."
-However, if this is the case, it is merely a single occasion, not regular practice.xv
+However, if this is the case it is a single occasion and not regular practice.xv

-Indeed Marina did testify that Oswald stated he was practicing with the rifle.
-Yet the evidence for this is not present.
-Consider that Oswald denied his guilt and ownership of the Carcano.
-Oswald also claimed to be a patsy, thus his many contending statements do infer he is not a credible witness in my view.
+Indeed Marina did claim that Oswald stated he was practicing with the rifle, yet the evidence for this is not present.
+Consider that Oswald denied his guilt and ownership of the Carcano and Oswald also claimed to be a patsy, thus his many contending statements infer he is not a credible witness in my view.
 Reasonably, we cannot value his word over the consistent evidence and the related statements of George De Mohrenschildt similar to Marina rely on Oswald's credibility.xvi We largely have Oswald's word he practiced and that is not sufficient evidence and the Carcano is stored within a blanket according to Mr. Paine and Marina Oswald.
 Subsequently, Oswald travels to and from Mexico City and is out of time for regular practice.

 An FBI interview claimed Oswald was "observed" practicing at a local Dallas rifle range repeatedly in November.
 However the Commission would later dispel these claims, “...there was other evidence which prevented the Commission from reaching the conclusion that Lee Harvey Oswald the person these witnesses saw."xvii Oswald takes the concealed rifle and the morning of the assassination feasibly opens the blanket.
 Fibers noted on the Carcano found by investigators match the shirt Oswald is wearing on November 22, 1963.
-These fibers are clean and infer recent material transfer. xviii This forensic evidence supports the rifle has remained covered.
+These fibers are clean and infer recent material transfer and this forensic evidence supports the rifle has remained covered.xviii

 Despite the prior refurbishment Commission officials questioned, "Was the firing pin of the rifle replaced?
 Does the FBI know the availability of spare parts?"
 J. Edgar Hoover advises, "The assassination rifle has been examined and nothing was found to indicate that the firing pin had been replaced."
-Hoover also noted "the firing pin has been used extensively as shown by wear on the nose...further, the presence of rust...this rust would have been disturbed had the firing pin been changed subsequent to the formation of rust...the firing pin and spring are well oiled and the rust present necessarily must have formed prior to the oiling of these parts."xix
+Hoover also noted "the firing pin has been used extensively as shown by wear on the nose".
+He additionally reveals "the presence of rust...this rust would have been disturbed had the firing pin been changed subsequent to the formation of rust...the firing pin and spring are well oiled and the rust present necessarily must have formed prior to the oiling of these parts."xix

-The residue and use the Commission attributes to Oswald was also from prior use.
-Evidence and testimony agree Oswald cleaned the weapon far more than he used it.
-Commission evidence demonstrates Oswald did not regularly use or practice with the Carcano.
-This inconsistency supports Oswald is a deficient sniper.
+The residue and use the Commission attributes to Oswald was from a prior owners use and evidence and testimony agree Oswald cleaned the weapon far more than he used it.
+Commission evidence demonstrates Oswald did not regularly use or practice with the Carcano and this inconsistency supports Oswald is a deficient sniper.
 It is highly improbable without consistent firing practice Oswald could make all the shots alleged within the given period.

 i.
 Report of the President's Commission, Chapter IV, the Assassin, Oswald's Rifle Capability, p.
 195

 iii.
-Report of the Pres.
-Com., Chapter IV, Oswald's Rifle Practice Outside the Marines, p.
+Ibid, Oswald's Rifle Practice Outside the Marines, p.
 192

 iv.
 Hearings of the President's Commission, Volume V, Testimony of Mrs. Lee Oswald, p.
 405